Multithreading Programming With Pthread

 }

-On the consumer side, the thread_pool_worker function is used to retrieve and execute tasks from the task queue.
-When a consumer takes a task from the queue, it uses the mutex pool->mutex to protect the task queue.
-If the task queue is empty, the consumer will be blocked by the condition variable pool->mutex, waiting for the producer to add new tasks to the queue.
+On the consumer side, the thread_pool_worker function is used to take tasks from the task queue and execute them.
+When a consumer takes a task from the task queue, it uses the mutex pool->mutex to protect the task queue.
+If the task queue is empty, the consumer will be blocked by the condition variable pool->mutex, waiting for the producer to add new tasks to the task queue.

 1